the healing, unassisted freebirth of my fifth baby

 I love the concept of lotus birth (leaving placenta and baby attached until they gently and naturally disconnect, anywhere from 2-10 days after the birth); however, the health benefits of placenta encapsulation were too great for me to pass up.

-Placenta encapsulation helps tremendously with postpartum bleeding, increasing your milk supply, and keeping postpartum depression at bay–and all three of these are things I’ve struggled with in the past.
+Placenta encapsulation helps tremendously with postpartum bleeding, increasing your milk supply, and keeping postpartum depression at bay—and I’ve struggled with all three of these in the past.

 So, we compromised with a partial lotus birth.